NVIDIA/nvidia-container-toolkit/tests/release/README.md

 The various `apt` workflows can then be tested as if the packages were released to the `libnvidia-container` experimental repository.

-The `local-centos8` make target is available for testing the `centos8-x86_64` workflows as representative of `yum`-based installation workflows.
+The `local-rhel8` make target is available for testing the `rhel8-x86_64` workflows as representative of `dnf`-based installation workflows.

 ### Example

-In the `centos8`-based container above we see the following `nvidia-docker2` packages available with the `local-repository` disabled:
+In the `rhel8`-based container above we see the following `nvidia-docker2` packages available with the `local-repository` disabled:

 ```bash
 $ yum list --showduplicates nvidia-docker2 | tail -2